pyeventsourcing/eventsourcing/docs/topics/process.rst

 propagation and processing of events.
 Having an asynchronous pipeline means events at different stages can be processed at the same time.
 This could be described as "diachronic" parallelism, like the way a pipelined CPU core has stages.
-This kind of parallelism can improve throughput, up to a limit.
-The reliability of the processing can be used to write a reliable "saga" or a "process manager".
+This kind of parallelism can improve throughput, up to a limit (the number of stages).
+The reliability of the sequantial processing allows one to write a reliable "saga" or a "process manager".
 In other words, a complicated sequence involving different aggregates, and perhaps different bounded contexts, can be implemented reliably without long-lived transactions.

-To scale throughput linearly, a system of process applications can run with parallel instances of the pipeline expressions, just like the way an operating system can use many cores (pipelines) processing instruction in parallel.
+To scale the system further, a system of process applications can run with parallel instances of the pipeline expressions, just like the way an operating system can use many cores (pipelines) processing instruction in parallel.
 Having parallel pipelines means that many events can be processed at the same stage at the same time.
 This "synchronic" parallelism allows a system